 Tuition rates are based/calculated on student’s status.
 Please refer to Tuition and Fees page.
 In addition, there are different fees apply to different type of class.
 Please refer to Fee Table page.

-• Web enhanced courses are taught entirely on campus but still using Canvas as a learning platform.
-It is depends on how much the course instructors would like to use features in Canvas.
+- Face-to-Face: Courses are taught on campus with regularly scheduled meeting times.
+Safety protocols are in place for these programs.
+Some Face-to-Face courses may still Canvas as an additional learning platform.
+It is depending on how much the course instructors would like to use features in Canvas.

-When you click to see the course detail, the “Days” and “Time” are indicated clearly for certain day(s) and time for the hybrid course.
+When you click to see the course detail, the “Meets" information is indicated clearly for certain day(s) and time for the hybrid course.
 Since it is partial in campus, the location is mentioned as well.

 eLearning courses require access to computers and Internet connections.
 Students at North also have the option of coming to campus to use the two computer labs that are available.
 Students must have a current “MySeattleColleges Login” to use these labs.

-All online and hybrid courses take place within the standard quarter time frame as regular campus classes.
+All online, hybrid and virtual courses take place within the standard quarter time frame as regular campus classes.

 Yes.
 Optional or mandatory campus meetings are listed under the class description.